SeryioGonzalez/Azure_IoT_Lab/device/README.md

 Once connected, a command promt like the following will show up:
 ![Snapshot](../images/simulated-8.PNG "Azure VM")
+-->

-## Install required packages and repos
+## Install required packages and repos from your Raspberry Pi Terminal
 Execute the following commands.
 Try to make sense at what those commands do
 ```
 sudo apt-get update -y